 Located in the north of England, on the beautiful Northumbrian Coast, is the Northumberland Coast and Castles Walk.
 Starting in Warkworth, this 60-mile fabulous trail, stretches up as far as Berwick-upon-Tweed.
-It is one of the latest long-distance walking holidays to be added by The Walking Holiday Company.
+It is one of the latest long-distance walking holidays to be added by Great British Walks.

 You can also request further information about all our walking holidays by completing our enquiry form.